MVP (Minimum Viable Product) is a term that is used to refer to the idea of releasing a simplified version of a great product.

 - Be the base for iteration and further development.

 Building an MVP is a partnership agreement between you and your Technical Suplier.
-Feel free to Reach Us, for a conversation.
+Feel free to Reach Us, for a conversation on the topic.

 Jointly you must go over 5 steps: